Reliability Metrics 101: Mean Time to Repair (MTTR)

 MTTR analysis can help you make better decisions about how to spend money on assets by identifying those that will benefit the most from upgrades.
 While this is not the single way to determine the best investment, you can use MTTR combined with other reliability metrics to establish the decision-making criteria when making these decisions.

 For example, if a machine requires constant monitoring and repair, but the cost of repairing it exceeds the value of the machine itself, it would be more beneficial to invest in a replacement rather than a repair.
-On the contrary, if the same machine only experiences occasional issues, investing in additional resources could prove to be counterproductive and wasteful.
-A useful method for making this actionable is through Reliability Centered Maintenance, which is a structured method that helps develop an efficient and effective maintenance strategy to minimize the probability of failures.
+On the contrary, if the same machine only experiences occasional issues, investing in additional resources could be counterproductive and wasteful.
+A helpful method for making this actionable is Reliability Centered Maintenance, a structured maintenance approach that helps develop an efficient and effective maintenance strategy to minimize the probability of failures.

 Using data collected through an MTTR analysis, you can spot patterns and predict future events.
 If you notice that certain types of machines consistently experience elevated levels of failure, you can use this knowledge to improve preventive measures.
-In turn, this reduces the amount of work needed to address breakdowns later down the line.
+This reduces the work needed to address breakdowns later down the line.

 An effective maintenance program reduces unnecessary repairs, which means fewer work hours, overtime, supplies, and materials costs associated with maintaining the asset.
 These savings can be substantial over time and can be used to fund more maintenance projects.